-Reiki Master Richard Casey with Reiki Master Kara Tiede-Kabir
+Reiki Masters Richard Casey and Kara Tiede-Kabir

-Reiki is instinctive in ALL of us to know how to use Reiki.
+eiki is instinctive in ALL of us to know how to use Reiki.
 It is innate to place our hands over an injury.
 Traditionally, the Usui System of Natural Healing lineage is composed of three levels; each level represents a deepening commitment to one's self, as well as the practice of Reiki.
 The three levels in the traditional discipline are First Degree, Sho Den; Second Degree, Oku Den; and Mastery.

 First Degree: Sho Den